ricardobranco777/regview/README.md

 1. Restart the registry container in production mode.

 NOTES:
-- The `-m` (`--delete-untagged`) option was added to Docker Registry 2.7.0
+- The `--delete-untagged` option was added to Docker Registry 2.7.0
-- The `-m` (`--delete-untagged`) option is [BUGGY](https://github.com/distribution/distribution/issues/3178) with multi-arch images.
+- The `--delete-untagged` option is [BUGGY](https://github.com/distribution/distribution/issues/3178) with multi-arch images.
 The only workaround is to  push those images adding the os/arch name to the image name.
 - USE AT YOUR OWN RISK!

 ## Podman